tfeb/tfeb-lisp-implementation-hax/lw/README.md

 While the file is being read, `*read-eval*` is bound to `nil` but there are no other adjustments made: in particular it is not (and can't be) surrounded by `with-standard-io-syntax`.
 You can specify zero or more files to read.
 (Yes, `(:lrc "other-file")` works.)

 The contents of these files is *only* sequences of the commands specified here: they're not general programs and never will be (why would they be?
 CL is already that), but just ways of packaging up shorthands.
+On the other hand, there is `:fg`.

 **Module, package, &c.**  `lw-commands` lives in `:org.tfeb.lw.lw-commands`, provides `:org.tfeb.lw.lw-commands` and pushes `:org.tfeb.lw.lw-commands` onto `*features*`.